-The DWA-510 also includes a configuration utility to discover available wireless networks and create and save detailed connectivity profiles for those networks most often accessed.
+The D-Link DWA-610 also includes a configuration utility to discover available wireless networks and create and save detailed connectivity profiles for those networks most often accessed.

-The DWA-510 is a powerful 32-bit Desktop adapter that installs quickly and easily into desktop PCs and when used with other D-Link Wireless G products automatically connects to the network.
-Like all D-Link wireless adapters, the DWA-510 can be used in Ad-Hoc mode to connect directly with other 2.4GHz wireless computers for peer-to-peer file sharing or in Infrastructure mode to connect with a wireless access point or wireless router for access to the Internet in your office or home network.
-The DWA-510 is an ideal solution enabling wireless networking capabilities on desktops PCs for the home or office.
+The DWA-610 is a powerful 32-bit Notebook Adapter that installs quickly and easily into laptop PCs and when used with other D-Link Wireless G products automatically connects to the network.
+Like all D-Link wireless adapters, the DWA-610 can be used in Ad-Hoc mode to connect directly with other cards for peer-to-peer file sharing or in Infrastructure mode to connect with a wireless access point or router for access to the Internet in your office or home network.

-^{} Maximum wireless signal rate derived from IEEE Standard 802.11g specifications.
+Maximum wireless signal rate derived from IEEE Standard 802.11g specifications.
 Actual data throughput will vary.
 Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead, lower actual data throughput rate.
-Environmental factors will adversely affect wireless signal range.
+Environmental conditions will adversely affect wireless signal range.